FroSty361/Console-Tetris/README.md

 🍏 MacOS: Download MyGame-MacOS.zip

-How to Run
+How to Run,

-Download the zip for your system.
+1. Download the zip for your system.

-Extract it.
+2. Extract it.

-Run
+3. Play!